Lokad/FasterMath/ReadMe.md

 # FasterMath by Lokad

-Author: Joannes Vermorel (Lokad, j.vermorel@lokad.com)
+> Author: Joannes Vermorel (Lokad, j.vermorel@lokad.com)

 This library collects a short series of faster (but approximate) mathematical functions leveraging hardware intrinsics in .NET.

-The overall goal is to maintain a relative precision of the order of 1e-3 for all the accelerated functions.
-This threshold loosely matches most precision requirements from a "machine learning" perspective.
+The library maintains a relative precision of 1e-3 for the accelerated functions.

+The library has _no dependency_ and does not rely on memoization techniques.
+The goal is to make the most of the super-scalar capabilities of modern CPUs, without burdening the cache or the garbage collector.

 ## Requirements